White Light/White Heat: Side two

 Reed said in a Rolling Stone interview that "Sister Ray" was included at the suggestion of Warhol, who asked that he "gotta make sure that you do the 'sucking on my ding-dong' song".
 (Note: Bockris and Gerard Malanga, two biographers of the band, say that the only contribution Warhol provided for the album was its cover art.)
 The track was written on a train home from a poor performance in Connecticut.
-Reed explained the song as "a bunch of drag queens taking some sailors home with them, shooting up on smack and having this orgy when the police appear".
-The title is named after a drag queen.
-The song also has free jazz influences from Reed's interest in Coleman and Cecil Taylor; it is mostly improvisation.
-Wilson produced Taylor's album Jazz Advance earlier in 1956.
-The song tells this story through a cast of characters, which Soumes noted is reminiscent of Reed's general songwriting style: it is "a semi-abstract story with use of repetition and drug slang, also playing with the sounds of words, stuttering and jamming words together".
-Soumes also noted that it contains similar themes to Reed's favorite and most influential books, Hubert Selby Jr.'s Last Exit to Brooklyn (1964) and John Rechy's City of Night (1963).
-The instrumental jam was spontaneous, as Reed desired, and it also has no bass guitar.
-The guitars in the track created a "dense musical backdrop" to its lyrics before a distorted electric organ, played by Cale, joined in.
-Tucker would state that it was more than just noise, as everyone playing still followed Tucker's beat.
+Reed explained the song as concerning "a bunch of drag queens taking some sailors home with them, shooting up on smack and having this orgy when the police appear".
+The song is titled after a drag queen mentioned in the lyrics, who was named as a nod to Ray Davies of the Kinks.
+The mostly-improvised song also reflects Reed's interest in Coleman and free jazz pianist Cecil Taylor.
+Wilson had produced Taylor's debut album Jazz Advance in 1956.
+The song tells this story through a cast of characters, which Soumes described as typical of Reed's writing in that it constitutes "a semi-abstract story with use of repetition and drug slang, also playing with the sounds of words, stuttering and jamming words together".
+Soumes also noted that it contains similar themes to two of Reed's favorite novels, Hubert Selby Jr.'s Last Exit to Brooklyn (1964) and John Rechy's City of Night (1963).
+The instrumental jam was spontaneous, as Reed had desired.
+The song has no bass guitar, with both Reed and Morrison playing guitar and Cale playing a Vox Continental organ.
+Tucker would state that it was more than just noise, as everyone playing still followed her beat.
 The third verse contains explicit references, particularly in the line(s) "She's just suckin' on my ding dong/I'm searchin' for my mainline".
-Reed called the song "Sister Ray" in a nod to Ray Davies of the British band the Kinks.